Memory segmentation

 Memory segmentation is an operating system memory management technique of dividing a computer's primary memory into segments or sections.
 In a computer system using segmentation, a reference to a memory location includes a value that identifies a segment and an offset (memory location) within that segment.
 Segments or sections are also used in object files of compiled programs when they are linked together into a program image and when the image is loaded into memory.

-Segments usually correspond to natural divisions of a program such as individual routines or data tables so segmentation is generally more visible to the programmer than paging alone.
+Segments usually correspond to natural divisions of a program such as individual routines or data tables, so segmentation is generally more visible to the programmer than paging alone.
 Segments may be created for program modules, or for classes of memory usage such as code segments and data segments.
 Certain segments may be shared between programs.

 Segmentation was originally invented as a method by which system software could isolate software processes (tasks) and data they are using.
 It was intended to increase reliability of the systems running multiple processes simultaneously.

 Hardware implementation

 In a system using segmentation, computer memory addresses consist of a segment id and an offset within the segment.
 A hardware memory management unit (MMU) is responsible for translating the segment and offset into a physical address, and for performing checks to make sure the translation can be done and that the reference to that segment and offset is permitted.

 Each segment has a length and set of permissions (for example, read, write, execute) associated with it.
 A process is only allowed to make a reference into a segment if the type of reference is allowed by the permissions, and if the offset within the segment is within the range specified by the length of the segment.
 Otherwise, a hardware exception such as a segmentation fault is raised.

 Segments may also be used to implement virtual memory.
 In this case each segment has an associated flag indicating whether it is present in main memory or not.
-If a segment is accessed that is not present in main memory, an exception is raised, and the operating system will read the segment into memory from secondary storage.
+If a segment is accessed that is not present in main memory, a "segment not present" exception is raised, and the operating system will read the segment into memory from secondary storage.

 Segmentation is one method of implementing memory protection.
 Paging is another, and they can be combined.
 The size of a memory segment is generally not fixed and may be as small as a single byte.

 Segmentation has been implemented several ways on various hardware, with or without paging.
 Intel x86 memory segmentation does not fit either model and is discussed separately below, and also in greater detail in a separate article.